 - Practice and apply forms of videos are great as supplemental exercises, drills, and simulations.

-- Reinforcement videos serve as great review and reinforcement tools and act as excellent job aids to bridge the “Forgetting Curve.”
+- Reinforcement videos serve as excellent review tools and job aids, effectively bridging the “Forgetting Curve.”

 eLearning videos are a great tool in any instructional designers and learning development professional’s toolkit.
 They build learning awareness, stimulate interest, foster engagement, and result in better course completion rates compared to courses that don’t use these tools.
 They also result in higher levels of knowledge retention and on-the-job skills transfer.

-I hope my article gives you the eLearning video strategies you can use and keep your digital learners hooked.
+I hope this article provides you with eLearning video strategies to captivate and keep your digital learners hooked.
 Meanwhile, if you have any specific queries, do contact me or leave a comment below.

 > Read Insight